kaldi-asr/kaldi/egs/libri_css/README.md

 #### Pretrained models for diarization and ASR
 For ease of reproduction, we include the training for both modules in the recipe.
-However, we also provide pretrained models for both diarization and ASR systems.
+We also provide pretrained models for both diarization and ASR systems.

 * SAD: CHiME-6 baseline TDNN-Stats SAD available [here](http://kaldi-asr.org/models/m12).
 * Speaker diarization: CHiME-6 baseline x-vector + AHC diarizer, trained on VoxCeleb with simulated RIRs available [here](http://kaldi-asr.org/models/m12).
-* ASR: We used the chain model trained on 960h clean Librispeech training data available [here](http://kaldi-asr.org/models/m13).
-This was then additionally fine-tuned for 1 epoch on Librispeech + simulated RIRs.
+* ASR: We used the chain model trained on 960h clean LibriSpeech training data available [here](http://kaldi-asr.org/models/m13).
+It was then additionally fine-tuned for 1 epoch on LibriSpeech + simulated RIRs.
 For LM, we trained a TDNN-LSTM language model for rescoring.
-All of these models are available on this [Google Drive link](https://drive.google.com/file/d/13ceXdK6oAUuUyxn7kjQVVqpe8r6Sc7ds/view?usp=sharing).
+All of these models are available at this [Google Drive link](https://drive.google.com/file/d/13ceXdK6oAUuUyxn7kjQVVqpe8r6Sc7ds/view?usp=sharing).

 #### Speech separation